ContracGuardAI/frontend/docs/api/audit.md

 ## Notes

 - This endpoint is synchronous — it waits for the full AI response before returning
-- For large contracts, consider using `/api/audit-stream` instead
+- For large contracts or to show progress during analysis, use `/api/audit-stream` instead
-- Processing time: 5–30 seconds depending on model and contract length
+- Processing time: 3–20 seconds depending on QVAC model tier and contract length
+- All AI inference is local (QVAC SDK) — no external API calls are made for analysis